ccls/sequencing/README.md

 blat can run for quite a long time without ever producing any output.
-Make it more verbose. ( using -dots=1 is helpfulish )
+Make it more verbose. ( using -dots=10000 is helpfulish )

-Find or create a file format detector and remove the "file\_format" option from the config file.

 Add testing.